 During Review Week, each MFA student presents a body of work to a committee consisting of three faculty members drawn from various disciplines.
-There are two types of reviews: (1) the Intermediate Review and (2) the Final Review.
+There are two types of reviews: the Intermediate Review, and the Final Review.

-The Final Review takes place at the end of the fourth semester of the MFA Program, near completion of 60 units, or at the end of the semester in which the student petitions to graduate.
-The goal is for the student to present an accomplished body of work that exhibits a high standard of excellence.
+The Final Review takes place at the end of the fourth semester of the MFA program, near completion of 60 units, or at the end of the semester in which the student petitions to graduate.
+For the Final Review, the student must present an accomplished body of work exhibiting a high standard of creative production.
 The review—which serves as the student’s thesis presentation and defense—is an assessment of the quality of work and a vote to award, or not, the Master of Fine Arts degree.
 The MFA Exhibition follows the Final Review and is also required in order to graduate from the program.